vapor/blog/Content/posts/vapor-next-steps.md

 Whilst Vapor is being used by several large companies we know that one of the things that holds companies back sometimes from choosing Vapor is the uncertainty of both what happens when things go wrong and how to teach Vapor to new developers.
 To combat this, we're launching the Vapor Support Program.
 We're going to be partnering with a number of companies who offer training courses and professional support for Vapor.
 That means that if a company needs any kind of help, either in the form of an SLA contract, custom work or a training workshop, they can pick one of the companies vetted and approved by Vapor for this.
 We'll have a dedicated section on the website to showcase this and for companies to find the support they need.

-[Broken Hands](https://brokenhands.io) will be the first company to join the Vapor Support Program but if you're interested in becoming a part of it, please get it touch.
+[Broken Hands](https://brokenhands.io) will be the first company to join the Vapor Support Program but if you're interested in becoming a part of it, please get in touch.

 ### The Vapor Shop